 Welcome to the PDBbind-CN Database!

-The PDBbind database was orginally developed by Prof. Shaomeng Wang's group (http://sw16.im.med.umich.edu) at the University of Michigan in USA, which was first released to the public in May, 2004.
-This database is now maintained and further developed at this web site, i.e. PDBbind-CN, by Prof. Renxiao Wang's group (http://www.sioc-ccbg.ac.cn) at the Shanghai Institute of Organic Chemistry, Chinese Academy of Sciences in China under a mutual agreement with the University of Michigan.
-The PDBbind database is updated on an annual base to keep up with the growth of the Protein Data Bank.
+The PDBbind database was originally developed by Prof. Shaomeng Wang's group (http://sw16.im.med.umich.edu) at the University of Michigan in USA, which was first released to the public in May, 2004.
+This database is now maintained and further developed by Prof. Renxiao Wang's group (http://www.sioc-ccbg.ac.cn) at the Shanghai Institute of Organic Chemistry, Chinese Academy of Sciences under a mutual agreement with the University of Michigan.
+The PDBbind database is now updated on an annual base to keep up with the growth of the Protein Data Bank.

-The current release, i.e. version 2014, is based on the contents of Protein Data Bank officially released on Jan 1st, 2014.
-This version provides binding affinity data and structural information for a total of 12,995 biomolecular complexes, including protein-ligand (10656), nucleic acid-ligand (87), protein-nucleic acid (660), and protein-protein complexes (1592), which is the largest collection of this kind so far.
-Binding data included in version 2014 have increased by 20.6% as compared to version 2013.
-All of these data are collected from >28,000 original references.
-Moreover, a "refined set" and a "core set" are compiled as high-quality data sets of protein-ligand complexes for docking/scoring studies.
+The current release, i.e. version 2015, is based on the contents of PDB officially released by Jan 1st, 2015.
+This release provides binding data of a total of 14,620 biomolecular complexes, including protein-ligand (11,987), nucleic acid-ligand (109), protein-nucleic acid (717), and protein-protein complexes (1,807), which is currently the largest collection of this kind.
+Compared to the last release (v.2014), binding data included in this release have increased by 11%.
+All binding data are curated by ourselves from over 27,000 original references.
+Moreover, a "refined set" and a "core set" are compiled as high-quality data sets of protein-ligand complexes for developing and validating docking/scoring methods.
 Click here for a brief introduction to the PDBbind database (PDF brochure).